deshartman/voice-quickstart-ios/README.md

 You should receive an Appliciation SID that looks like this

     APxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+Update your .env file with the APxxx SID

 ### <a name="bullet4"></a>4.
 Generate an access token for the quickstart